 Table 22.
-The greenhouse gases of interest.
-The focus of support for observing the carbon cycle will be on CO_2 and CH_4 .
+The greenhouse gases of interest: the focus of support for observing the carbon cycle will be on CO2 and CH4.

 Gas UNFCCC reporting

 CO 2 Mandatory

-CH_4 and N_2O Walldatory
+CH4 and N2O ivialidatory

-HFCs, PFCs, SF 6 and NF 3 Mandatory (annex 1)
+HFCs, PFCs, SF6 and NF 3 Mandatory (annex 1)

-additional GHGs, such as HFEs and PFPEs, and other gases for which Strongly Encouraged
+Additional GHGs, such as HFEs and PFPEs, and other gases for which Strongly encouraged

 100-year global warming potential values are available from the IPCC

-indirect greenhouse gases such as SO 2 , NOx, CO and NMVOC Optional
+Indirect greenhouse gases such as SO 2 , NOx, CO and NMVOC Optional

 Gases controlled by the Montreal Protocol No

 Aerosols No

-Action T67: Improve Global Estimates of Anthropogenic GHG Emissions Action Continue to produce annual global estimates of emissions from fossil fuel, industry, agriculture and waste.
-Improve these estimates by following IPCC methods using Tier 2 methods for significant sectors.
-This will require a global knowledge of fuel carbon contents and a consideration of the accuracy of the statistics used.
-Benefit Improved tracking of global anthropogenic emissions.
-Timeframe On-going, with annual updates.
-Who IEA, FAO, Global Carbon Project (GCP), Carbon Dioxide Information Analysis Center (CDIAC), Emissions Database for Global Atmospheric Research (EDGAR) Performance Indicator Availability of Improved estimates.
-Annual Cost 10-100k US\$
+Action T67: Improve global estimates of anthropogenic greenhouse-gas emissions Action Continue to produce annual global estimates of emissions from fossil fuel, industry, agriculture and waste; improve these estimates by following IPCC methods using Tier 2 for significant sectors; this will require a global knowledge of fuel carbon contents and a consideration of the accuracy of the statistics used Benefit Improved tracking of global anthropogenic emissions Time frame Ongoing, with annual updates Who IEA, FAO, Global Carbon Project (GCP), Carbon Dioxide Information Analysis Centre (CDIAC), Emissions Database for Global Atmospheric Research (EDGAR) Performance indicator Availability of Improved estimates.
+Annual cost US\$ 10 000-100 000

-Action T68: Use of Satellites for LULUCF Emissions/Removals Action Support the improvement of estimates of emissions and removals from Forestry and Land Use Change by using satellite data to monitor changes where ground-based data is insufficient.
-Benefit Improved global and national monitoring of LULUCF.
-Timeframe On-going.
-Who National reporting supported by international agencies through programmes such as UNREDD andGFOI Performance Indicator Availability of satellite data.
-Annual Cost 100k -1M US\$
+Action T68: Use of satellites for Land use, land-use change and forestry emissions/removals Action Support the improvement of estimates of emissions and removals from Forestry and Land-use change by using satellite data to monitor changes where ground-based data are insufficient.
+Benefit Improved global and national monitoring of LULUCF Time frame Ongoing.
+Who National reporting supported by international agencies through programmes such as UNREDD and GFOI Performance indicator Availability of satellite data Annual cost US\$ 100 000-1 million

-Action T69: Research on the Land Sink
+Action T69: Research on the land sink

-Action Research to better understand the land sink, its processes and magnitudes.
+Action Research to better understand the land sink, its processes and magnitudes

-Benefit Better understanding of the global carbon cycle.
+Benefit Better understanding of the global carbon cycle

-Timeframe On-going.

-Who Global Carbon Project (GCP), Research groups.
+Time frame Ongoing

+Who GCP, research groups

-Performance Indicator Published results.
+Performance indicator Published results

-Annual Cost 100k-1M US\$
+Annual cost US\$ 100 000-1 million

-Action T70: Use of Inverse modelling techniques to support emission inventories Action Develop inverse modelling methods so that they support and add credibility to emission inventories.
-Develop and disseminate examples for several GHGs.
-Benefit Added credibility of national emission/removal estimates and demonstration of inventory completeness.
-Timeframe On-going.
-Who National Inventory agencies, Researchers.
-Performance Indicator Published results.
-Annual Cost 1-10M US\$
+Action T70: Use of Inverse modelling techniques to support emission inventories

+Action Develop inverse modelling methods to support and add credibility to emission inventories; develop and disseminate examples for several GHGs

+Benefit Added credibility of national emission/removal estimates and demonstration of inventory completeness

+Time frame Ongoing

+Who National Inventory agencies, researchers

+Performance indicator Published results

+Annual cost US\$ 1-10 million

-Action T71: Prepare for a carbon monitoring system Action Preparatory work to develop a Carbon monitoring system to be operational by 2035.
-Development of comprehensive monitoring systems of measurements of atmospheric concentrations and of emission fluxes from anthropogenic area and point sources, to include space-based monitoring, in situ flask and flux tower measurements and the necessary transport and assimilation models.
-Benefit Improved estimates of national emissions and removals.
-Timeframe Initial demonstration results by 2023 - complete systems unlikely before 2030.
-Who Space agencies.
-Performance Indicator Published results.
-Annual Cost 10-100B US\$
+Action T71: Prepare for a carbon-monitoring system Action Preparatory work to develop a carbon monitoring system to be operational by 2035; Development development of comprehensive monitoring systems of measurements of atmospheric concentrations and of emission fluxes from anthropogenic area and point sources to include space-based monitoring, in situ flask and flux tower measurements and the necessary transport and assimilation models Benefit Improved estimates of national emissions and removals Time frame Initial demonstration results by 2023 - complete systems unlikely before 2030 Who Space agencies Performance indicator Published results Annual cost US\$ 10-100 billion

-5.7 Potential for Latent and Sensible Heat Flux from Land to be an ECV
+5.7 Potential for latent and sensible heat flux from land to be an ECV